LiyuWu1976/msd24_wu_liyu/README.md

 - [Exercise 1](./exercise1.md): A Markdown file with additional elements like images, links, and lists.
 - [Exercise 2](./exercise2.md): A Markdown file with usage of the Git commands.
-- [Exercise 3](./exercise3.md): a brief step-by-step guide to complete Exercise 3.
+- [Exercise 3](./exercise3.md): A Markdown file with brief step-by-step guide to complete Exercise 3.
+- [Exercise 4](./exercise4.md): A Markdown file with test cases which are specifically used in Exercise 4.

 ## Reference
 [//]: # (These are reference links used in the program)